harikan11/TaskDistributionFramework/README.md

 Future plans: To explore multiple strategies/algorithms to allocate tasks to multiple machines and provide APIs to implement message passing between processes.

+Master.py file refers to the master node which is the centre of the whole system.
+It receives jobs and then distributes them to slave nodes in the system.
+The master node also handles the dynamic registration of clients and slaves.
+After a slave executes a function, it sends back the result to the master, which in turn sends back the result to the library.

+Slave.py file refers to the slave node.
+The slaves are the actual workers of the system, which execute functions.
+They receive serialized functions and arguments from the master node and then deserialize and execute these functions.
+Then, it takes the result and passes it back to the master node.
+The slave node also maintains an internal queue of functions to execute.
+This means, if multiple jobs are assigned on the same slave, it will pop off each job from the queue and execute them in an asynchronous manner.